Graph Neural Network with Local Frame for Molecular Potential Energy Surface: How frames boost expressivity?

-Though vector representations have been used for a long time, it is still unclear how to ideally transform them.
-Existing methods~\citep{EquiMPNN, EquiTransformer, VectorNeuron, ScalarUniverse} either have no theoretical guarantee or tend to use too many parameters, resulting in possible redundancy of computation.
-In this study, we ask a fundamental question, can we totally give up vector representations during the message passing?
-The motivation is that, given scalars only, we have mature ordinary GNN architectures with guaranteed expressive power.
-It also eliminates the complex conversions between scalars and vectors.
+Though equivariant representations have been used for a long time, it is still unclear how to transform them ideally.
+Existing methods~\citep{EquiMPNN, EquiTransformer, VectorNeuron, ScalarUniverse} either have no theoretical guarantee or tend to use too many parameters.
+This section asks a fundamental question: can we use invariant representations instead of equivariant ones and keep expressivity?

-Assume there exist three linearly independent vector representations in $\sR^{1\times 3}$ forming a frame $\vec E\in \sR^{3\times 3}$, whose rows are equivariant to orthogonal transformations.
-We will discuss how to generate the frame in Section~\ref{sec::buildframe}.
-We define the projection function on the frame $\vec E$ as follows:

-Given the frame $\vec E$, the projection will contain all the information of the input vector $\vec x$ as shown in Proposition~\ref{prop::proj_bijective}. \begin{proposition} $P_{\vec E}$ is a bijective function, which maps a vector shape $(F, 3)$ to a scalar of shape $(F, 3)$.
-Its inverse function $P^{-1}_{\vec E}$ maps a scalar of shape $(F, 3)$ to a vector of shape $(F, 3)$. \end{proposition} Therefore, we can use $P_{\vec E}$ and $P_{\vec E}^{-1}$ to map between scalar representations and vector representations.
-Moreover, it allows us to express any equivariant function acting on vectors with an invariant function acting on scalars as shown in the following proposition. \begin{proposition} Given \textbf{any} equivariant function $g$, there exists a function $\tilde g=P_{\vec E}\cdot g\cdot P_{\vec E}^{-1}$ which takes scalar representations as input and outputs scalar representations, where $\cdot$ means function composition.
-And $g=P_{\vec E}^{-1}\cdot \tilde g\cdot P_{\vec E}$. \end{proposition} We can use an MLP to approximate the function $\tilde g$ and thus achieving \textbf{universal approximation} for all $\text{O}(3)$-equivariant functions.
-This demonstrates one advantage of the frame method---we can transform vectors to scalars in the beginning, fully operate on the scalar space without losing any expressive power.
-We can also transform scalars back to vector prediction if needed.
+Given any frame $\vec E$, the projection $P_{\vec E}(\vec x)$ will contain all the information of the input equivariant feature $\vec x$, because the inverse projection function can resume $\vec x$ from projection, $P_{\vec E}^{-1}(P_{\vec E}(\vec x))=\vec x$.
+Therefore, we can use $P_{\vec E}$ and $P_{\vec E}^{-1}$ to change the type (invariant or equivariant representation) of input and output of any function without information loss. \begin{proposition} Given frame $\vec E$ and \textbf{any} equivariant function $g$, there exists a function $\tilde g=P_{\vec E}\circ g\circ P_{\vec E}^{-1}$ which takes invariant representations as input and outputs invariant representations, where $\circ$ is function composition. $g$ can be expressed with $\tilde g$: $g=P_{\vec E}^{-1}\circ \tilde g\circ P_{\vec E}$. \end{proposition} We can use a multilayer perceptron (MLP) to approximate the function $\tilde g$ and thus achieving \textbf{universal approximation} for all $\text{O}(3)$-equivariant functions.
+Proposition~\ref{prop::equimap2invmap} motivates us to transform equivariant representations to projections in the beginning and then fully operate on the invariant representation space.
+Invariant representations can also be transformed back to equivariant prediction with inverse projection operation if necessary.